4.4

 Wait!
 What about the Taiwan travel essential, Easy Card?

-An EasyCard is a must-have when traveling in Taiwan.
-With an EasyCard, you can travel directly from Taoyuan Airport to the city center via the MRT high-speed rail, and freely ride city buses in downtown Taipei.
-If nothing else, make sure to bring an EasyCard.
+Get your Taiwan travel essential, EasyCard, at WAUG!
+With just an EasyCard, you can travel directly from Taoyuan Airport to the city center via the MRT high-speed rail, and freely ride city buses in Taipei City Center.
+Experience a variety of trips, including Taipei 101 Observatory and EasyCard, with WAUG!

 address :